Smartling/SmartlingHelp/_articles/connectors/hubspot/hubspot-connector---setup.md

   reviewed: false
 ---

 The HubSpot Connector allows you to upload your HubSpot Landing Page and Form assets to the Smartling Dashboard for translation and export translated asssets back into HubSpot for deployment.

-Before beginning to set up Smartling’s HubSpot connector you should have a Smartling account and have [added a project]() to your account of type CMS Connector to hold your HubSpot translations.
+Before beginning to set up Smartling’s HubSpot connector you should have a Smartling account and have [added a project](){: .cc-active} to your account of type CMS Connector to hold your HubSpot translations.

-**To connect Smartling to your HubSpot account:**
+## Connect Smartling to your HubSpot account

 **(1)** Login to both HubSpot and Smartling.